What’s a capsule wardrobe?

-Not at all.
-There’s been a lot of talk lately about the paradox of choice.
+Occasionally yes, but most of the time, no. There’s been a lot of talk lately about the paradox of choice.
 That is, we tend to assume that more choices = better options and greater satisfaction, but it actually causes anxiety and limits creativity.
 The more I’ve limited my choices in my wardrobe, the happier and more creative I’ve felt.
 It’s so refreshing to open my closet door and find a clutter-free zone, filled with all I need and nothing I don’t.

 Do you limit your accessories, too?

 I limit them because I have a limited budget I’m working with.
 I only have a handful of accessories and since my style is simple + pared down, I tend to wear just one piece of jewelry with an outfit — either hoop earrings or a bracelet.

 Surprisingly, not really.
 Here’s why: Even when I had more in my closet, I was reaching for the same pieces again and again anyway + rewashing those over and over.
 I wrote a whole blog post on making your clothes last here.

 Does a capsule wardrobe have to be neutral?